aiven/devportal/docs/tutorials/talk-to-kafka.rst

 If you already have a Kafka service, jump to :ref:`tutorial-kaka-python-create-a-topic` section.

-Else, `sign up for an Aiven account <https://console.aiven.io/signup>`_ and follow the tutorial to create a Kafka service on Aiven.
+Otherwise, `sign up for an Aiven account <https://console.aiven.io/signup>`_ and follow the tutorial to create a Kafka service on Aiven.

 Create an Aiven for Apache Kafka® service
 -----------------------------------------